 The very best in Z-Wave functional smoke and CO2 detectors is, by far, the First Alert 2-in-1 Detector.

 Battery operated, hardwired - First Alert makes them all, so they’re experts in protecting your home.
+Unfortunately, though, the Z-Wave version only comes battery operated.
+No hard wired option is available.

 The First Alert 2-in-1 uses photoelectric sensing technology to detect smoke and electrochemical sensing for carbon monoxide so that you get less false alarms.
 Finally, no having to stop cooking and grab a chair to stand on to press a button!
 With the Z-Wave communication, you can also hit a button on your phone to stop alarms, and you can be aware of what’s going on even on vacation.